rkong04/OSM-Data-Analysis/README.md

 # 2. Instructions
 pip3 install fuzzywuzzy

-Part B: Pictures and Geodata \n
+Part B: Pictures and Geodata

 Most imported libraries are standard Python libraries, but not all.
 Some need to be installed.

 - pip install Requests